ngoctram2822/ngoctram2822/README.md

-- 👋 Hi, I’m Ngọc Trâm
+👋 Hi, I’m Ngoc Tram
-- 👀 I’m interested in ...
+😎I'm student of UIT
-- 🌱 I’m currently learning ...
+📖 My major is Computer Science
-- 💞️ I’m looking to collaborate on ...
+👩‍💻Learning how to code in 365 days
-- 📫 How to reach me ...
+❤️ I'm interested in travel, photograp and music (^///^)

 <!---
 ngoctram2822/ngoctram2822 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.